LinuxProgramador/KeySafe/README.md

     1. Ubuntu and its derivatives (such as Kubuntu, Xubuntu)

-    2. Debian

-    3. Fedora
+    2. Fedora

-    4. ArchLinux
+    3. ArchLinux

-    5. CentOS and RHEL (with proper dependency management)
+    4. CentOS and RHEL (with proper dependency management)

-    6. openSUSE
+    5. openSUSE

 NOTE: To read and save secure keys, first generate the unique key by running python3 sv.py -u.
 Make sure to store this key securely, as you won’t be able to access your saved passwords without it.